brona90/assessment/webapp/IMPLEMENTATION_TODO.md

 ---

-## 1. Admin Reset Button ✅ READY TO IMPLEMENT
+## 1. Admin Reset Button ✅ COMPLETE

 ### Requirements Analysis
 **What to Reset:**